software-mansion/scarb/website/docs/registries/package-tarball.md

 ## Package source

-By default, only the `src` directory from the package source is included in the tarball.
+By default, only the `src` directory from package source is included in the tarball.
-Additionally, the README and LICENSE files may be included if the relevant fields are present in the source `Scarb.toml` file (or if their values were auto-detected).
+Additionally, the readme and license files may be included, if relevant fields are present in the source `Scarb.toml` file (or if their values were auto-detected).